Restaurant Accident Claims – How Much Compensation

 Can I Claim If Injured When Working In A Restaurant?

-• Failing to provide correct personal protective equipment (PPE) like gloves, which causes burns to the employee’s hands.
+• Failing to provide correct personal protective equipment (PPE), such as gloves, can cause burns to the employee’s hands.

 • Not training staff in proper food handling techniques, again risking burn injury to inexperienced staff.